 To request an explanation of or an exception to the restriction(s) associated with a course contact the department that is offerring the course.

-Once an override is entered you will need to return to your Online Services to enroll in the course.
+Once an override is entered you need to login MyOSU again to enroll in the course.
 You will not be enrolled by the department providing the override.
 If you receive an override to enroll in a closed course you must enter the CRN of the course in the boxes on the add/drop pages and submit the registration change from there.
 If you attempt to use the Class Search feature you will receive the error message “course does not exist”.

-If you’ve never waitlisted a course before watch the Waitlisting Video to get started.
+If you’ve never waitlisted a course before watch the Waitlisting Video [Being revised] to get started.

-If you know the CRN of the course; login to the Online Services, choose the Registration menu, choose Add/Drop classes, scroll to the bottom of the page, enter the CRN and click submit.
+If you know the CRN of the course: Login to MyOSU, click on the Student tab, and under Registration Tools choose Add/Drop classes, scroll to the bottom of the page, enter the CRN and click submit.
 The page will reload.
-Scroll to the bottom, use the action column to choose wait-list, and click submit again.
-Scroll to the bottom of the page and verify that you have been wait-listed for the course.
+Scroll to the bottom, use the action column to choose waitlist, and click submit again.
+Scroll to the bottom of the page and verify that you have been waitlisted for the course.

-To wait-list a course using the Class Search feature; login to the Online Services, choose the Registration menu, choose Add/Drop classes, scroll to the bottom of the page, and click Class Search.
+To waitlist a course using the Class Search feature: Login to MyOSU, click on the Student tab, and under Registration Tools choose Add/Drop classes, scroll to the bottom of the page, and click Class Search.
 Here you can define the criteria for the course you are looking for.
 Once the course is identified select it and click Add to Worksheet.
 The Add/Drop classes page will reload.
 Submit the request.
-Scroll to the bottom, use the action column to choose wait-list, and click submit again.
-Scroll to the bottom of the page and verify that you have been wait-listed for the course.
+Scroll to the bottom, use the action column to choose waitlist, and click submit again.
+Scroll to the bottom of the page and verify that you have been waitlisted for the course.

-Not all classes will have wait listing.
-Departments will choose which sections will have a wait list.
-The online schedule and course look up will display wait list details for each section including the wait list maximum and the remaining wait list seats.
+Not all classes will have waitlisting.
+Departments choose which sections will have a waitlist.
+The online schedule and course look up will display waitlist details for each section including the waitlist maximum and the remaining waitlist seats.